civil defence processing standards

 Friends or family members can use another person’s payment card to buy essential items on their behalf if they’re unable to get to the supermarket.
 It means checkout operators no longer need to check the person’s signature matches the signature on the payment card.

-We write to Foodstuffs, Countdown etc to let them know we’re relaxing our rules.
-We’ll let them, and you, know when we’re returning to our normal processes.
+We write to Foodstuffs, Woolworths, etc to let them know we’re relaxing our rules.
+We’ll let them know when we’re returning to our normal processes.

 All hardship payments will be made via direct credit to the supplier.
 If there is no way to make a payment directly to a supplier, MSD will make the payment directly to the young person.

-If payment cards service are down, young people will be referred to the local Work and Income site to collect a Direct Credit hologram form.
+If payment cards service are down, young people will be referred to the local Work and Income office to collect a Direct Credit hologram form.

 Direct Credit hologram forms are like vouchers and are paid directly to a supplier.
 The young person will need to select a supplier to use this voucher.

-If a young person needs available funds from their payment card, the Youth Coach will need to complete a payment card balance transfer task in ART.
+If a young person needs transfer funds from their payment card, the youth coach will need to complete the Payment Card Balance Transfer task in ART.

 To get the funds to the young person as soon as possible, YSSU will process a recoverable hardship payment.
 The funds will go directly into the young person’s bank account.